 Words are like fruit; once they fall down, they cannot return up. – Zulu Proverb

 African Proverbs and Quotes About Anger

-African proverbs teach us to always be mindful of the words that we say to one another.
-Watch what you say, you may not realize sharp, angry words create lasting damage.
-Here are 20 more African Proverb Quotes to learn from today.
+African proverbs about anger teach us to always be mindful of the words that we say to one another.
+Sharp angry words create lasting damage, here are 20 more angry but wise African Proverbs.

 After mischance everyone is wise.